consolelogreece/InventoryManagementSystem/README.md

 ![screenshot](pics/ims.PNG)

 ## Installation
-- Please note that you need .NET Framework 4.8 installed, and you will need MSBuild if you do not have Visual Studio installed.
+- Please note that you need .NET Framework 4.8 installed, and you will need MSBuild and nuget if you do not have Visual Studio installed.

 1. Clone the repository to your local machine:
 ```command